clearlinux/clear-linux-documentation/source/clear-linux/guides/telemetrics/telem-guide.rst

 ------------------

 The commands to start, stop and restart the telemetry services manage all required services and probes on the system.
-There is no need to separately start/stop/restart the two client daemons **telemprobd** and **telempostd**.
+There is no need to separately start/stop/restart the two client daemons telemprobd and telempostd.
-The **restart** command option will call **telemctl stop** followed by **telemctl start** .
+The :command:`restart` command option will call :command:`telemctl stop` followed by :command:`telemctl start` .

 is-active
 ---------

-The `is-active` option reports whether the two client daemons are active.
-This is useful to verify that the **opt-in** and **opt-out** options have taken effect, or to ensure that telemetry is functioning on the system.
+The :command:`is-active` option reports whether the two client daemons are active.
+This is useful to verify that the :command:`opt-in` and :command:`opt-out` options have taken effect, or to ensure that telemetry is functioning on the system.
 Note that both daemons are verified.

 .. code-block:: bash